sakaki-/archlinux-on-b3/README.md

 ## Select Alternative Kernel (*Only* for B3s with no Hard Drive)

 Next, if (and **only** if) you are using a B3 without an internal hard drive fitted, you will need switch the kernel used on the USB key, or your Arch Linux system will fail to boot.
-> Users of standard B3s (which have an internal hard drive, running the normal Excito system), can (and should) skip this step - the shipped image already has the correct kernel in place for you.
+> Users of standard B3s (which have an internal hard drive, running the normal Excito system), can (and should) skip this step - the shipped image already has the correct kernel (and `fstab`) in place for you.
 Continue reading at "Booting!", below.

 Specifically, users of diskless B3s will need to:
 * rename the shipped kernel `/install/install.itb` (on the USB key's first partition) to something else (`/install/install_withdisk.itb`, for example); and then
-* rename the supplied `/install/install_diskless.itb` to `/install/install.itb`.
+* rename the supplied `/install/install_diskless.itb` to `/install/install.itb`; and then

-You need only do this once.
-The first partition on the USB key is formatted `fat16`, so the change can be made on any Windows box; or, if using Linux:
+* modify the '/etc/fstab' file (on the USB key's second partition), so that the correct drive is specified.

+You need only make these changes once.
+Assuming you are using Linux:
 ```
 # mkdir /tmp/mntusb
 # mount -v /dev/sdX1 /tmp/mntusb